codevbus/blog/content/posts/content-im-thinking-about-week-ending-08-28-20.md

 "Sociotechnical Engineer" is also a great term I intend to shamelessly steal.
 I've [written before](https://www.skilledinc.com/blog/how-to-hire-and-interview-for-devops-engineers) that hiring a great devops engineer is about finding someone that is able to be "organizationally dynamic", and sociotechnical is a great way to describe that.

-At the end, devops is about enabling organizations to iterate and ship features faster, and that may mean stiching together APIs, or building tools with...
+At the end, devops is about enabling organizations to iterate and ship features faster, and that may mean stitching together APIs, or building tools with...

 ## ...
 No code? {#dot-dot-dot-no-code}